-(You may want to include a school/college ethos statement as the opening paragraph here).
 This policy is one of a series in the school's integrated safeguarding portfolio.
-[This should include, as a minimum, your school/college's designated safeguarding lead arrangements (named staff and clear reference to safeguarding responsibilities in job descriptions), staff behaviour policy (code of conduct), safer recruitment policy, allegations against staff, complaints, pupil behaviour and online safety.]
+This includes school's designated safeguarding lead arrangements (named staff and clear reference to safeguarding responsibilities in job descriptions), staff behaviour policy (code of conduct), safer recruitment policy, allegations against staff, complaints, pupil behaviour and online safety.
 The policy should be used in conjunction with other policies which relate to services provided on school premises by third party providers.
 Schools should ensure that all pupils with SEND and mental health and have other identified vulnerabilities are identified and/or supported by the relevant policy.